 Then I cover half of the macaroni layer with barbecue sauce-soaked pulled pork.

-I fold the un-porked macaroni over so that it sandwiches the meat, pressing it all together to form one gigantic slab of leftovers nirvana.
+I fold the un-porked macaroni over so that it sandwiches the meat, pressing it all together to form one gigantic slab of leftovers ecstasy.

 With the layered leftovers still covered in parchment paper, I then move the baking sheet to the freezer where everything hardens, making it easier to cut up.